2i2c-org/2i2c-org.github.io/content/case-studies/_index.md

             image="/images/communities/cryocloud-tutorials.png"
             alt="The tutorials page of the CryoCloud Jupyter Book, listing notebooks and recordings" caption="[The CryoCloud book](https://book.cryointhecloud.com/): tutorials, onboarding recordings, and hub guides written by the CryoCloud community." >}}
+        CryoCloud began as a hub for NASA cryosphere scientists and now serves Earth scientists more broadly.
-        CryoCloud gives NASA cryosphere scientists several Python and R environments, maintained by the community, and a book of tutorials that [hackweeks](https://icesat-2.hackweek.io/) and science teams build on.
+        It runs next to NASA Earth data, with several community-maintained Python and R environments and a book of tutorials that [hackweeks](https://icesat-2.hackweek.io/) and science teams build on.
         Its leaders described the approach in [*Democratizing Science in the Cloud*](https://eos.org/opinions/democratizing-science-in-the-cloud), including 12 hackathon-style workshops on the hub at about a dollar per person per day.
         {{< /hub-example >}}